hanrive/a3web/README.md

 2. Create/edit html code for a "Meet the Team" page (begin after Week 12 and work on it throughout Week 13)
     * Showcase all 5 pet profiles
     * Once the template is approved by Shawn, it can adhere to the layout (CSS) of our chosen template (so after Friday the 24th).
+    * Great w2schools resource on CSS formatting for this kind of page to help me: https://www.w3schools.com/howto/howto_css_team.asp
-3. Create/edit html code for my pet profile of Steeler (throughout Week 12)
+3. Create/edit html code for my pet profile of Steeler (throughout Week 13)
     * Content will include his bio and the services he provides for our company. (interested in hydrology/wetlands, likes mapping in ArcGIS, and enjoys field work collecting stream data, water quality samples, and vegetation ID).
-    * Layout will match template's CSS
+4. Check in routinely for group feedback

 ## Mengjie: